asherp/hourly/README.md

 ### Tests

+For integration tests, hourly may be tested against the hourly repo.

-I use the pytest suite with pytest-cov
+Unit tests are based on pytest suite with pytest-cov

 ```console
 pip install pytest pytest-cov